dananthonyobrien/site/portfolio.md

 ### Airwall ###
 **Product Desciption**

-Airwall provides cybersecurity for critical infrastructure such as factories, hospitals, universities, and company campuses, all increasingly connected and increasingly vulnerable to cyber attack through physical devices.
-Without protection, these entities are like your home with all the windows and doors thrown open.
-Airwall closes these windows by cloaking your devices and routing your traffic through encrypted tunnels.
-Airwall works based on zero trust, which means only invited traffic enters your building, like a bouncer on your front door checking invitations.
-Airwall also microsegments your internal networks, both for ease of management and to prevent bad actors free reign if they do enter your network.
+Smart buildings are vulnerable buildings.
+As the fire, access, security, and HVAC systems in our buildings become more connected with each other and with resources in the cloud, they also become increasingly open to cyberattack.
+Airwall provides cybersecurity for critical infrastructure such as office builings, factories, hospitals, universities, and company campuses.
+Without protection, these buildings are like your home with all the windows thrown open.
+Airwall closes these windows by cloaking physical devices and routing traffic through encrypted tunnels.
+Airwall is built on zero trust - nobody enters your home without an invitation.
+Airwall also micro-segments your internal networks to prevent bad actors free reign if they ever manage to enter your network.
 Imagine a thief breaking into your house, only to find all the internal doors locked as well.

-The Airwall solution comprises three distinct elements: the Airwall Gateway for protecting devices, the Airwall Agent for connecting to those protected devices from desktop, laptop or phone, and the Airwall Conductor management portal to configure the trust between gateways and agents via micro-segmented networks called overlays.
+The Airwall solution comprises three distinct elements: the Airwall Gateway for protecting devices, the Airwall Agent for connecting to those protected devices from desktop, laptop or phone, and the Airwall Conductor management portal to configure connections between gateways and agents through micro-segmented networks called overlays.
+The Conductor abstracts away complexity, allowing you to understand your network visually.
+Simply click and drag to create trust between two devices.

 **Technical Writing Project**